gozmanthefirst/leaf/README.md

 - Create, update, organize, and retrieve your notes.
 - Organize notes into folders.
-- Favorite notes for quick access.
-- Tag notes for easy searching and filtering.
 - Access your notes from any device with an internet connection.

 ## Tech Stack